 - American Heart Association BLS/CPR Provider certification – Red Cross and other AHA certifications are NOT accepted

-- Certificate of completion from a NAC/CNA training program from a:
+- or Certificate of Completion from a Washington community/technical college Nursing Assistant training program

 Admission to the Bellevue College ADN program is competitive.
 Please carefully review the ADN Program Admission Criteria for specific details on how applications are evaluated.
 Applicants’ scores will be ranked in the following manner: 1) Total Score, 2) Science GPA, 3) TEAS score.